dhimassena/house_clustering/README.md

 # house_clustering

-Implementation of K-Means algorithm to cluster house based on several features
+Implementation of K-Means algorithm to cluster California housing from scikitlearn dataset